avargasv/ContribsGH-A/PostA.md

 in turn, interact with other actors executing in independent threads, making our main thread wait for at most the time specified by `futureTimeout`.
 If after that time limit our `Future` is not yet finished, an exception will be raised.

-The actor system was created a few lines above the code segment just shown by means of the expression:
+The actor system is created a few lines above the code segment just shown, by means of the expression:
 `
 val system: ActorSystem[ContributorsByOrg] = ActorSystem(ContribsGHMain(), "ContribsGh-AkkaSystem")
 `
 that calls the factory method `ActorSystem`, taking as arguments the main actor and the name of the actor system (just a `String`).
-The main actor is created using another factory method, `ContribsGHMain`, a behavior-defining function (a specific kind of functions whose characteristics and benefits are explained in the following paragraphs).
+The main actor is created using another factory method, `ContribsGHMain`, a behavior-defining function (a specific kind of function whose characteristics and benefits were explained in the previous section).

-Our actors are "typed actors", actors that can only receive messages pertaining to a pre-defined class.
-The class `T` of the receivable messages defines the class of the actors themselves, by means of a function that returns a `Behavior[T]`, i.e. a function that defines an actor as a factory of its "behavior" (meaning the way an actor reacts to the messages that it can handle).
-Some arguments of these behavior factories are typically used as the state-preserving objects of the defined actors.
-An actor updates its state by returning a new behavior with the values of those arguments updated (the new behavior is returned as the final step of the processing of the message that originates the change of state).
-This is probably the simplest way of handling state in a purely-functional way, as we explained in the third post of this series.

-Previous versions of Akka used "untyped actors", i.e. actors whose behavior was in practical terms defined by a function of type `Any => Unit` instead of `Behavior[T]`, used by typed actors.
-This change of signature is, of course, a great enhancement, because sending an unacceptable message to an actor is now something that can be detected statically at compile-time.
-The presence of unhandled messages at run-time was an ugly (and without the help of the compiler, frequent) kind of bug when programming with untyped actors.
-By the way, the signature of a function that receives anything and returns nothing is probably the worst conceivable for a function in a functional programming language (it defines a function that can only be used for executing a side-effecting action).
-Even worse, it also leaves aside all the benefits of a statically typed language (nothing useful can result from the compiler checking such an inexpressive signature).

 Our main actor (defined in the `ContribsGHMain` object):
 - Holds a map of organizations and references to their corresponding organization actors.
-- Responds to a `ReqContributorsByOrg` message for an organization using the "internal" ask pattern to request a `List[Contributor]` to the actor associated with that organization.
+- Responds to a `ReqContributorsByOrg` message for an organization using the ask pattern to request a `List[Contributor]` to the actor associated with that organization.

 The code of the `organizations` function, which defines the behavior of a `ContribsGHMain` actor, is: